 Who's Low Income?

-Each of us might have a different idea of what constitutes “low-income.”
+Each of us might have a different idea of what constitutes "low-income."
 Where you live matters, too.
-In San Francisco, for example, a person making less than $62,000 in 2014 wouldn’t be able afford a one-bedroom apartment according to the National Low-Income Housing Coalition.
+In San Francisco, for example, a person needs to make $61 per hour to afford a two-bedroom apartment in 2019, according to the National Low-Income Housing Coalition.
 In North Dakota, that sort of salary could put a family into a large house with a yard.

 The federal government has its own definitions of "low income."
 The definitions matter, because agencies use them to determine which households qualify for tax breaks and other government benefits.